mrtimothyduong/gitfork/recipes/RoastPorkBelly.md

 ## Serving Instructions

-  * Additional serving instructions or complimentary additions to the meal
+  * Slice short-length ways using sharp knife and keep crackling intact
+  * Serve with Apple Sauce, gravy and/or mustard

 ## Storage

-  * Storage / re-preparation instructions in case of leftovers
-  * E.g. Store in air-tight container for up to 5 days
+  * Crackling will not be as crunchy the next day
-  * Can be re-heated in microwave
+  * Pork belly can be re-heated or consumed cold
+  * Complimented in a sandwich